sinchan1999/Java-JDBC-basicTemplates/README.md

 Just one need to change the url,uname,pass accroding to their own mySql details.

+In this Example I had 3 columns so used pointer rs.next() three times ....
+You can  use the correct dataType and reapte the same as many times required!

 ## 7 Steps to remember in JDBC: